 Take Kumamoto University Hospital in Kumamoto City, Japan, which can trace its medical roots back to the 16th Century.
 The hospital placed an unexpected oculus in the ceiling of a radiology treatment room.
 Above the Remote Afterloading System (RALS) in this therapeutic setting, the oculus—a virtual skylight strategically placed to direct the supine patient’s attention, also captures the sensation of perceived proximity to an open sky, which benefits the technicians working around the patient.

 This illusory sky is born of about 20+ contextual and structural cues that work together to present a familiar, yet unexplained sensory puzzle to the patient reclining below during their treatment session.
 The color temperature of the LED light, calibrated to an early afternoon, is 6500K, which yields a rich, neutral white.
-This cool white endows the high altitude skies photographed in this circular panel with an ethereal quality that renders immaterial the panel’s surface, visually dissipating its planar materiality and rendering the deep blue quite ethereal, reminiscent of the sky’s unmistakable atmospheric canopy.
+This cool white endows the high altitude skies photographed in this circular panel with an ethereal quality that renders immaterial the panel’s surface, visually dissipating its planar materiality and rendering the deep blue expansive, reminiscent of the sky’s unmistakable atmospheric canopy.

-It is also noteworthy that many ancient cultures placed great importance on the meeting point between Heaven and Earth, usually a sacred mountain or elevated place.
+It is also noteworthy that many ancient cultures placed great importance on the meeting point between Heaven and Earth, usually a sacred mountain or an elevated place.
 Later on, as a civilization’s architecture developed, temples and places of pilgrimage would occupy that special distinction.
 Furthermore, the notion that heaven and the earth should be visibly linked is echoed in ancient architectural practice through proper orientation, proportion and placement.

 However, even in modern deep plate buildings like metropolitan hospitals where traditional principles of design are hard to evoke, designers find ways to practice Shakkei—which means borrowed scenery or landscape, a practice first developed by the Chinese.
 Co-opting distant vistas as extensions of the immediate environs is a hallowed gardening practice in the Far East spanning more than a thousand years and can be traced to the Heian period (794-1185 A.D.) in Imperial Japan.